SAKE BAR

 • Shrine-Inspired Bar

-• An interior with a sense of sake
+• A sense of sake in every detail

 BREWERY Kikkawa Jozo